stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 }
 ```

-For enum cases with multiple associated values, Swift should derive a property that returns an optional tuple of associated values.
+Swift will derive a property returning an optional tuple of associated values for cases with multiple associated values:

 ``` swift
 enum Color {